MarkoSokser/Inform7-Jigsaw-game/story.md

 This is the Jaw Breaker.
 A device designed to expand the human jaw beyond its breaking point.

-Your test is simple: Put the device on your head.
+Your test is simple: Sit on the chair.
+Put the device on your head.
 Answer five questions correctly.

 You may get TWO questions wrong.
 But if you fail a third time... the device activates, and your skull will be crushed.